The Revival of Newal Kishore Press:

 For the courtyards and pathways, Aprajita Dube’s inspired landscaping features riotous Bougainvillea trellises and brick-paved walkways, turning once-forgotten nooks into tranquil sanctuaries for reflection and lively communal interactions.

 A decision was made early on: every alteration or addition would be vetted by a unified master design team, ensuring that each courtyard, each boutique, and each café would preserve the integrity of the whole, weaving a harmonious tapestry of the old and the new.
+The result is a reimagined space where history and sustainability coalesce, offering an unparalleled experience to visitors and retailers alike.

 Le Press Galleria: A Living Canvas